 Most store-bought lotions, shampoos, conditioners & body washes usually come in plastic containers.
 If you're deciding to go Eco-Friendly, plastic-free lotion bars, shampoo bars & soaps are the way to go.
 Just make sure that the products you are buying are nontoxic & chemical-free.
 Because those chemicals are bad for the environment.
 Like this Lemon Poppy Seed Exfoliating Soap Bar that only contains natural & organic ingredients.
 Or this Organic Stretch Mark Body Butter that comes in an Eco-Friendly reusable metal tin.

 Eco-Friendly Laundry Detergent

 Just like household cleaners, most laundry soaps are NOT Eco-Friendly.
 You must always read the labels and check its ingredients.
 Finding a true Eco-Friendly Laundry Soap is hard, but there are a few out there!
 This Eco-Friendly Laundry Soap is made from Cocoboo soap berries that are handpicked and sun dried.
 It produces a soap called saponin, which operates as a natural surfactant.
-Cocoboo 100% Organic Soap Nuts, USDA Organic Certified, Handpicked & Sun Dried, Laundry Soap Hypoallergenic, Chemical Free, 240+ Loads, Include wash Bag, 1 Pound.
+Cocoboo 100% USDA Certified Organic Soap Nuts (Chemical Free, 240+ Loads, Handpicked & Sun Dried, Hypoallergenic Laundry Soap, with wash Bag).
 Another Eco-Friendly option is this organic stain remover stick that can remove most common stains like grease, oil, and ketchup.
 The best part about this stick is that will last you a very long time!